jdragu/K-C-Hackathon-Prediction/README.md

 HOW IT WAS BUILT:

-First, let us review the steps taken to build the Predictive Model:
+1. Steps taken to build the Predictive Model:

 Data Preparation: Load and clean the dataset, ensuring all necessary columns are present and correctly formatted.

-NOTE: You will need to update the dataset YEARLY, after each Hackathon.
-Please read the HOW TO MAINTAIN section for more details.

 Model Training: Train the model using features like idea_name, submitted_estimate, actual_benefits_wc, actual_benefits_savings, and expert_weighted_avg.
 This was all taken from the following two Excel files: